frenzymadness/pyramid_fas_openid/README.txt

-pyramid_openid provides a view for the Pyramid framework that acts as an OpenID consumer.
+pyramid_fas_openid provides a view for the Pyramid framework that acts as an OpenID consumer for the Fedora Account System.

 This code is offered under the BSD-derived Repoze Public License.